Rindbee/godot-docs-l10n/classes/es/class_textserver.rst

 **Obsoleto:** Use :ref:`Viewport<class_Viewport>` oversampling, or the ``oversampling`` argument of the ``draw_*`` methods instead.

-Obsoleto.
 Este método no hace nada.

 .. rst-class:: classref-item-separator